 It’s interesting and quite heart-rending for me that Almond mentions Berwick Street, as it was that street – and specifically its record shops – that were always central to Soho for me in my youth.

 Great record shops weren’t exactly in abundance where I grew up (unless you count Woolies and Our Price as great record shops, which they weren’t).
 So I had to look further afield for the good stuff.
-The small ads in the back pages of the NME for the Sister Ray record shop’s latest consignments of ambient, techno and indie records were a godsend.
+The small ads in the back pages of the NME for the Sister Ray (named, of course, after the song from the Velvet Underground’s White Light, White Heat album) record shop’s latest consignments of ambient, techno and indie records were a godsend.

-When I started going to London regularly (and eventually moved there) in the 1990s, I would make at least weekly pilgrimages to Berwick Street, which turned out to house any number of great record shops alongside Sister Ray.
+When I started going to London regularly (and eventually moved there) in the 1990s, I would make at least weekly pilgrimages to Berwick Street, which housed any number of great record shops alongside Sister Ray.
 My absolute favourite was Selectadisc.

 This wee record shop even grabbed a wee bit of the zeitgeist.
 Bizarrely, Selectadisc ended up prominently immortalised on the cover of Oasis’ multimillion-selling (What’s the Story) Morning Glory? album.
-I remember being in Selectadisc in Summer 1995, and seeing a photocopied advance picture of the Oasis sleeve art tacked up on the wall behind the counter, with “IT’S US!!!!” (or similarly excitable exclamation) scrawled in felt tip.
+In Summer 1995, a few weeks prior to the album’s release, I remember being in Selectadisc, and seeing a photocopied advance picture of the Oasis sleeve art tacked up on the wall behind the counter, with “IT’S US!!!!” (or similarly excitable exclamation) scrawled in felt tip.

 All things must pass

 Times move on.
-Record shops – you may not be shocked to learn – are not the moneyspinners they were.
+Record shops are not the moneyspinners they were.
 Sister Ray eventually merged with Selectadisc, and so the signage that appeared on the Oasis sleeve was replaced with Sister Ray’s grey, black and white logo.
 All things must pass.
 But that location soldiered on well into this decade.

 In all frankness, I’ve not bought any music from any shops in an age.
-But I was still taken aback when I walked down Berwick Street last month, to see the Sister Ray/Selectadisc-of-yore store boarded up, postered over, and its entrance way now the home to a homeless gent’s cardboard box accommodation.
+But I was still taken aback when I walked down Berwick Street in April 2015, to see the Sister Ray/Selectadisc-of-yore store boarded up, postered over, and its entrance way now the home to a homeless gent’s cardboard box accommodation.

 A lot of Berwick Street now consists of empty shop units.
 As Almond and his fellow good folks in the Save Our Soho campaign would point out, this means that the “evolution” of Soho into its big-bucks, generically branded and luxurious next incarnation is imminent.